frctl/fractal/docs/components/overview.md

 ## Creating components

+The following section will walk you through the process of creating a simple static component, making it dynamic by passing data into the view file and then adding additional configuration data to customise the title and change the component status.

-All components must to reside within your components directory.
+It's important to note that all components _must_ reside within your components directory for Fracal to find them.
 The location of this directory can be set in your fractal.js file as follows:

 ```js
 app.set('components.path', 'src/components');